Urban Mobility Lab

 Rocky Mountain Institute with RMI India's support is building a knowledge base of best and emerging practices in urban mobility as a resource for Indian cities.

-We recruit, engage, and support individual solution providers and multi-stakeholder working groups to create a portfolio of pilot projects and solutions that can address a number of the city’s priority needs and goals for their mobility systems.
+RMI with active support from RMI India is recruiting, engaging and supporting individual solution providers and multi-stakeholder working groups to create a portfolio of pilot projects and solutions that can address a number of the city’s priority needs and goals for their mobility systems.
 This process centers on Solutions Workshops—collaborative, facilitated, intensive events that bring together solution providers, government officials, and subject-matter experts to accelerate and integrate a set of interventions for implementation in the Lighthouse City.

 Implementation and Scaling

-After the completion of Solutions Workshops, we support the implementation and integration of transformative mobility solutions in the Lighthouse City.
+After the completion of Solutions Workshops, RMI with active support from RMI India supports the implementation and integration of transformative mobility solutions in the Lighthouse City.
 As we support more individual cities and cohorts of cities, the lessons learned from these projects, as well as the Urban Mobility Lab process, will be documented and shared to inform policy-making efforts and pilot projects in other cities.